daugela/html-xml-tag-analyser/README.md

-# HTML.
-XML analysis tool
+# HTML/XML content analysis tool

 ## Task
 Write a simple web page or HTML analysis tool to extract specific insights about the webpage or a simple XML file.